 The dredging is planned to be completed on or around Monday 21 June 2021.

 For further information please see LNTM No12

 Town Quay, Newport, PO30 2ED.

 Telephone: 01983 823885 or 07964 207441

-Newport Harbour Office will be closed during the current lockdown period.
-All communications are to be emailed to firstname.lastname@example.org or call 01983 823885.
+Newport Harbour Office will be open 10am –to 2pm Monday to Friday.
+All communications are to be emailed to firstname.lastname@example.org or call.

 Newport Harbour is a small leisure harbour situated in the Island’s county town at the navigable head of the River Medina, some 5 miles south from the port of Cowes.

 The harbour is a short, easy walk from the centre of Newport, and a broad range of shops, restaurants and other facilities including cinema and leisure centre are available nearby.
 Public transport is readily available to other parts of the Isle of Wight, making Newport Harbour a great destination for the sailing family.